edenbwt/edenbtw/README.md

 # Welcome to my GitHub Profile 🛸

 Hello!
 I'm **Eden**, a passionate cybersecurity student from France.
-I have a strong interest in programming and technology.
-My coding journey includes various languages and web development skills.
+I have a strong interest in programming, technology, and electronics.
+My coding journey includes various languages, web development, and electronic development skills.

 ## Skills and Technologies